 You send out personalized emails only to have them bounce back because they were sent to old or incorrect addresses.
 It doesn’t exactly scream professional.
 Conversely, with an up-to-date database, your communications reach the intended recipients, leading to higher open rates and better conversions.

-Finally, remember that quality is the most important factor with your contact list – having fewer but more accurate records is much more beneficial than having thousands of useless ones!
+Finally, remember that quality is the most critical factor in your contact list—having fewer but more accurate records is much more beneficial than having thousands of useless ones!

 Identifying Outdated Information in Your Marketing Database